marcosasilvalepe/Google-restaurants/README.md

 ## Usage
 Inside the folder from the terminal run `npm install` to install all dependencies.

-Then from the terminal run `node restaurants.js`
-The script opens a browser and starts scraping the data.
-The first line of the script defines if the browser should be headless or not.
+Then from the terminal run `node restaurants.js`.\n The script opens a browser and starts scraping the data.\n The first line of the script defines if the browser should be headless or not.
 Change to true if you want to run the script with a headless browser.